pinyi-yang/encapsule-holarchy-notes/build-in-cell-model/display-view-family.md

 * same [ACTs][act]
 * specialized [OV][ov] at `#.outputs.displayView`

+During development, it is recommended to create a Synthesized Display View CM with the [Display Stream Artifact Generator][dsag] so that the synthesized Display View CM and its bundle d2r2 component (`todo: add link to d2r2 component`) can be generated in-sync at the same time.

 ### Display View Template
 Display View Template is a [Cell Model Template][cmt] with:
 * *cmasScop*: `@encapsule/holarchy-cm` [CMAS][cmas]